Hello Grid!

 Patch

 Next, we need to tell Josh about our grid cells.
 These are referred to as patches.
 Here, we will create ten trees on each patch.
 Josh knows which kind of patch to use beacuse of the name we specified above.

-start patch Default ForeverTree.init = create 10 count of ForeverTree end patch

 Here we encounter our first use of init.

+ForeverTree.init = create 10 count of ForeverTree

-Init tells Josh that you want some calculation to run when something is made: in this case when the patch is created in the simulation.
+Init tells Josh that you want some calculation to run when something is made.
+In this case, when the patch is created in the simulation.
 In other words, we are telling Josh that, when a patch is created within our simulation, we should place 10 forever trees in that patch.

 Organism